Australia–Philippines relations: History before 1946

-The earliest links between the Philippines and Australia have been through the explorations being conducted by Spanish sailors in the Pacific.
+The earliest known links between the Philippines and Australia have been through the explorations being conducted by Spanish sailors in the Pacific.
 One of the bodies of water that connected the Philippines and Australia was the Torres Strait.
 The people who inhabited Torres Strait were of Melanesian descent and spoke two distinctive languages.
 They were different from Aboriginal Australians living on mainland Australia.
-Torres Strait was named after Luis Vaz de Torres, a Spanish captain, who sailed via the Strait in 1606 towards the Philippines.
+Torres Strait was named after Luis Vaz de Torres, a Spanish captain, who sailed via the strait in 1606 towards the Philippines.

 Early contacts between the Philippines and Australia have been in the form of trade.
 In the 1800s, the Philippines made use of the services of Nicolas Loney, Great Britain's Vice Consul to Iloilo, to improve the sugarcane industry.
 Loney utilized two British Brigs, the SS Pet and the SS Camilla to dock at the Port of Iloilo to load sugar going to Melbourne, Australia where the Victoria Sugar Company was waiting.
 The Negros Islands also exported sugar to Australia.
 Perdon (2014) also cites that Australians utilize the purchased sugar from the Philippines for the distillation of rum.
 On the other hand, Australia returned the favor by marketing its fresh bottled milks in Manila.
 Another commodity that Australia values from the Philippines is the manila hemp.
 Perdon (2014) explains the manila hemp's "fibre length, lightness and whiteness of colour" are the reasons why it is an in-demand product in Australia.
 An estimate of 9,000 to 15,000 piculs of manila hemp are exported to different countries, especially to Australia.
-Merchants from Sydney realized how profitable trading with Manila has become which led to them moving further north.
+Merchants from Sydney realized how profitable trading with Manild become,come which led to them moving further north.

 Another contributing factor to early Philippines-Australia relations is the Filipino migrant workers.
 The earliest Filipino workers were called the "ManilaMen" and they worked in the pearling industry in northern Australia.
 Mostly from the central and southern part of the Philippines, these Filipinos were "responsible, daring, and fatalistically brave".
 Filipinos played an integral part in the development of the pearl, trochus and beche-de-mer industries in Northern Australia.
 In 2016, a group of Indigenous Australians who are descendants of the Manila Men came to the Philippines to trace their ancestry and meet Filipino relations.

 In the 19th century, one of the prominent Filipinos in Australia was Heriberto Zarcal.
 He was a jeweler in Thursday Island and owned a hotel named Noli Me Tangere.
 Zarcal operated a fleet of pearling boats, all bearing names indicating Filipino patriotic and nationalistic sentiments.

 Zarcal was one of Emilio Aguinaldo's links outside the Philippines throughout the period of the Philippine revolution through to after the declaration of the first Philippine Independence in 1898.
 There was some suggestion that during the Philippine Revolution, he organized an Australian support committee for General Emilio Aguinaldo's revolution against Spanish rule, but there was direct evidence of this (Ileto).